NUCLEAR POWER AND ALTERNATIVES

 ELECTRIC HYBRID CARS

-Are you aware that a hybrid electric car should not be costly, and should get at least twice the gas mileage of the present cars.
-The only reason this is not the case is because intentionally damaging laws are preventing.
+Are you aware that a hybrid electric car should not be costly, and should get at least twice the gas mileage of the present cars?
+The only reason this is not the case is because intentionally damaging regulations prevent it.

 Hybrid technology makes very good sense.
 However, right now companies are prevented from using what are called deep cycle lead-acid batteries, and must use instead the very expensive and not as good lithium batteries.
 The battery is the key.
 In these cars, the battery serves to: